 Elements of pro forma financials

 Pro forma financial statements should include a balance sheet, an income statement, and a statement of cash flows.
 A balance sheet in this case will show the projected assets and liabilities of the business.
 An income statement will show the projected income (or losses) of the business in a given year.
 A statement of cash flows will show the projected liquidity and operating cash for a business in a given year.

-Pro forma financials are often presented to potential investors in a company to show the financial merits of an investment.
-Similarly, public companies must file pro forma financials with the Securities and Exchange Commission.
+Pro forma financials are often presented to potential investors in a company in order to show the financial merits of an investment.
+Similarly, for companies that are publicly listed, pro forma financials must be filed with the Securities Exchange Commission ("SEC").
 The SEC also requires publicly traded companies to file pro forma financials anytime there is a significant change in the accounting methodology used by that company.

 Pro forma financials by their very nature use projects and forecasted figures.
-Consequently, they are not bound by Generally Accepted Accounting Principles in the same way as actual financial statements are.
-This means that there is considerable leeway in the computation of the figures and, in turn, there should be some skepticism by those reviewing pro forma financials.
+Consequently, they are not bound by Generally Accepted Accounting Principles ("GAAP") in the same way as actual financial statements are.
+This means that there is considerable lee way in the computation of the figures and, in turn, there should be some skepticism by those reviewing pro forma financials.